 Objection period has closed

-Click on the link below for the latest
+Click on the links below for more

 CLICK HERE for the latest on the Leader cover

 Click HERE for The Greens Nina Springle objection

 Mass fight to halt 760-house development at golf course

 ABOUT 7000 people have lodged an objection to plans for 760 houses on a former golf course — the most Kingston Council has ever received on a single issue.

 The Save Kingswood Group, which has been fighting plans for the rezoning and redevelopment of the Dingley Village site for years, said they had already delivered 6000 objections to the council and estimated another 500 had been lodged independently.

 “By cut off we would have had 7,000 objections,” the group’s secretary Kevin Poulter said.